Yevgeni Kharlachyov: Coaching career

-Kharlarchyov joined FC Ufa from the 2023–24 season initially as the assistant coach to head coach Sergey Gurenko.
+Kharlarchyov joined Ufa from the 2023–24 season initially as the assistant coach to head coach Sergey Gurenko.
 On 28 August 2023, after Gurenko was dismissed by the board, Kharlachyov was announced as the head coach of the club.
 By the end of the season, Kharlachyov led the club to promotion to the second-tier Russian First League.
-In 10 June 2024, the board of FC Ufa extended their contract with Kharlachyov towards the 2024–25 season.
+On 10 June 2024, the board of FC Ufa extended their contract with Kharlachyov towards the 2024–25 season.